captionpoint/captionpoint-plays/IN-EVERY-GENERATION.md

 What does the Torah say about DNR?
 ---
 ## DEV:
-Well now I don’t want to
+Well now I don’t want to.
 ---
 ## YAEL:
 Oh come on.
 ---
 ## DEV:
-Not if you’re all gonna look at me
+Not if you’re all gonna look at me!
 ---
 template: overlap
 like I’m the demon child